kebab-case-dev/kebab-case-dev/readme.md

 # Hello everybody 👋

-My name is Bilal and i am a junior-level web-developer for 1 year now.
-I work in an e-commerce agency, where we create, update and design Magento 1, Magento 2, OpenMage, Mage-OS, Shopware 5 and Shopware6 based Online-Shops.
+My name is Bilal and i am a junior-level web-developer for 2 year now.
+I work in an e-commerce agency, where we create, update and design Magento 1, Magento 2, OpenMage, Mage-OS, Shopware 5 and Shopware 6 based Online-Shops.
 We also create extensions and plug-ins, make translations and we add semantic information to elements for great lighthouse results.

 ## My most-popular repository